httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 ## Examples

-For example, the following header fields would instruct a CDN cache to consider the response fresh for 600 seconds, other shared caches for 120 seconds and any remaining caches for 60 seconds:
+For example, the following header fields would instruct a CDN cache (i.e., a cache with a target list of `\[CDN-Cache-Control]]`) to consider the response fresh for 600 seconds, other shared caches for 120 seconds and any remaining caches for 60 seconds:

 ~~~ http-message
 Cache-Control: max-age=60, s-maxage=120